vernuntii/vernuntii/README.md

 Using only [.NET CLI package](#net-cli-package) because

 - You want to have access to the "vernuntii"-binary
-- You need FULL control because of GREAT complexity
+- You need full control and want to realize custom workflows
 - You want to take a look at --help :upside_down_face:

 #### **Use case #?**